 After a series of e-mails and phone conversations, the three of us decided to get together for an extended 4-day weekend in beautiful South Florida in late February.

 We hardly missed a beat from the last time we were all together in 1967.
 From that time, we’ve continued to connect.

 If you once connected so powerfully, chances are you would again.
-The renewed friendship could be very exciting, and enjoyable, and continue into the future.
+The renewed friendship could be very exciting and enjoyable, and continue well into the future.

 We have said throughout this book that relationships never end.
 And why should they?
 Relationships play such an important part in everyone’s life.
-Each relationship is such a precious commodity; renewing and shifting these relationship into the future opens up undiscovered possibilities.
+Each relationship is such a precious commodity.
+Renewing and shifting these relationships into the future opens up undiscovered possibilities.

 Perhaps as you look back, some relationships were filled with too much conflict, too many hang-ups and so on and so on.
 Having a positive response may be your guidepost.

 Search out and start the process of rebuilding those incredible relationships you loved from the past.
 Enjoy the process of taking yesteryear’s relationships and bringing them into the present.
 In essence, you’re looking back in order to move ahead.

 Taking the moment and dancing with it is a term I first learned in 1974.
 I was a bass player seeking to align with an upcoming band in Los Angeles.
 I responded to an ad for a singing bass player by two gentlemen building a musical theme around their book, The Awakening: The Electromagnetic Spectrum.
 They were Robert Bearns and Ron Dexter.

 Robert was somewhat of a philosopher and would always point out the need to take the moment.
 He would go on to state that people often move quickly past opportunities for mutual success.
 He also stated that if you want to know or understand more, all you need to do is take the moment and notice more.